ME/CFS Speech Issues including

-A relaxing environment calms the nervous system and may help to overcome communication problems.
+A non stressful relaxing environment calms the nervous system and may help to overcome communication problems.

 - Reassure the person with problems speaking that you are willing to adapt

-Give the person with loss of speech reassurance that it's OK to tell you
+Give the person reassurance that it's OK to tell you

-what would help them to take in your words.
+what helps them with being able to understand your words.